 Make Your Lease Clear On How The CPI Is Calculated

-Here is lease language for a medical property that makes the CPI data source very clear:
+Here is another example of lease mistakes—the language for a medical property that makes the CPI data source very clear:

 Consumer Price Index: It is further understood and agreed by and between Lessor and Lessee that, commencing with the first day of the second year of lease, the monthly rental as set forth above will be adjusted upwards at the beginning of the second lease year, and every year thereafter until expiration or termination of the lease using the all urban consumers (CPl-U) United States City Average, All Items, (1967=100) published by the Bureau of Labor Statistics, United States Department of Labor (referred to as “Consumer Price Index”).